paritytech/polkadot/roadmap/implementers-guide/src/runtime/approvals.md

 BlockEntries: map BlockNumber => BlockEntry,
 /// Approval metadata entries for every candidate in every block in the unapproved suffix.
 CandidateEntries: double_map BlockNumber, Hash => CandidateEntry,

-/// The earliest session for which previous session info is stored.
-EarliestStoredSession: SessionIndex,
-/// Previous session information.
-Should have an entry from `EarliestStoredSession..CurrentSessionIndex`
-PrevSessions: map SessionIndex => Option<SessionInfo>,
-/// Current session info.
-CurrentSessionInfo: SessionInfo,
 ```

-## Session Change

-1. Update the `CurrentSessionIndex`.
-1. Update `EarliestStoredSession` based on `config.dispute_period` and remove all entries from `PrevSessions` from the previous value up to the new value.
-1. Create a new entry in `PrevSessions` using the old value of `CurrentSessionInfo`, which should be replaced by updated information about the current session.

 ## Routines